 Career choices in healthcare include professional schools for medicine, dentistry, physical therapy, or physician assistant, or working in health related nonprofit organizations, governmental and community agencies, medical records, patient education, geriatric care settings, diagnostic laboratories, hospitals, the pharmaceutical industry, medical and wellness facilities, and businesses.

 Although housed in the College of Medicine the curriculum is delivered by seven (7) colleges at FSU.
-In addition to the College of Medicine, the College of Arts and Sciences, the College of Human Sciences, the College of Communication and Information, the College of Nursing, the College of Social Science and Public Policy, and the College of Social Work are IMS degree program partners.
+In addition to the College of Medicine, the College of Arts and Sciences, the College of Health and Human Sciences, the College of Communication and Information, the College of Nursing, the College of Social Science and Public Policy, and the College of Social Work are IMS degree program partners.

 Collin Goldstein is a Fall 2018 IMS graduate majoring in Clinical Professions.
 He is a December 2018 Student Star.